About Meg Maker & Terroir Review

 Meg Maker is a settler who lives and works on the land of the Western Abenaki, close to the long river these original inhabitants called Kwanitekw.
 She acknowledges that her ancestor, Pierre Piché, emigrated from France in 1605 to work in the fur trade on the land of the Cree people in what is now Québec, and that subsequent generations of her family inhabited the land of the Eastern Abenaki, specifically of the Kennebec and Androscoggin in what is now Maine.
 These territories remain unceded, and the first people continue to live and thrive in this region despite generations of displacement and dispossession.

 Territory and culture are inseparable.
-Humans are integral to the concept of terroir, as agriculture, hunting, foraging, and wild-crafting practices create a dialog with the land that is circular and self-reinforcing.
+Humans are integral to the concept of terroir, as agriculture, hunting, foraging, and wild-crafting practices create a dialogue with the land that is circular and self-reinforcing.
 The original inhabitants shared knowledge and techniques of their foodways with the new settlers, offering seeds and plants and technologies for hunting, fishing, farming, and maple sugaring.
 Many of the beloved contemporary foods of this region are rooted in these ancient practices.

 Terroir Review acknowledges the authority and territorial legacy of indigenous peoples worldwide, and commits to interrogating contemporary foodways in light of these traditions.